 So something is missing, and that something is nutrition coaching.

-That’s why we developed the certification program: to teach health and fitness coaches how to coach nutrition, too.
-Because once you can do it effectively, you can deliver results that are impossible with exercise alone.
+That’s why we developed the certification program: to teach health and fitness professionals both the science of nutrition and the art of coaching.
+Because once you really understand both, on a deep level, you can deliver results that are impossible with exercise alone.

 I mean exactly that: Exercise alone doesn’t work.